 Our board of directors currently consists of six members.
 Dr. Mickle is the chairman of our board of directors and Mr. Pascoe is the lead independent director of our board of directors.
 As lead independent director, Mr. Pascoe presides over periodic meetings of our independent directors, serves as a liaison between our chairman and the independent directors and performs additional duties as our board of directors may otherwise determine or delegate from time to time.
-Each director is currently elected to the board for a three-year term, to serve until the election and qualification of successor directors at the annual meeting of stockholders, or until the director's earlier removal, resignation or death.
+Each director is currently elected to the board for a one-year term, to serve until the election and qualification of successor directors at the annual meeting of stockholders, or until the director's earlier removal, resignation or death.

-Our directors were elected to a the board pursuant to a voting agreement among us and several of our largest stockholders.
+Our directors were elected to and currently serve on the board pursuant to a voting agreement among us and several of our largest stockholders.
 Pursuant to the terms of this voting agreement, Messrs.
 Plooster and Thompson were designated by the holders of a majority of our Series C redeemable convertible preferred stock and Dr. Tierney was designated by Deerfield Private Design Fund III, L.P., or Deerfield.
-This voting agreement terminated upon the completion of our initial public offering.
-There are no further contractual obligations regarding the election of our directors.
+This voting agreement will terminate upon the completion of this offering, after which there will be no further contractual obligations regarding the election of our directors.

-In accordance with our amended and restated certificate of incorporation, our board of directors is divided into three classes, each of which consists of one-third of the total number of directors constituting our entire board and which serve staggered three-year terms.
+In accordance with our amended and restated certificate of incorporation, which will be in effect upon the closing of this offering, our board of directors will be divided into three classes, each of which will consist, as nearly as possible, of one-third of the total number of directors constituting our entire board and which will serve staggered three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-Our directors are divided among the three classes as follows:
+Our directors will be divided among the three classes as follows:

-- Class I consists of Travis C. Mickle, Ph.D. and Danny L. Thompson, and their term will expire at our annual meeting of stockholders to be held in 2016; - Class II consists of Richard W. Pascoe and David S. Tierney, and their term will expire at our annual meeting of stockholders to be held after in 2017; and - Class III consists of Matthew R. Plooster and Joseph B. Saluri, and their term will expire at our annual meeting of stockholders to be held in 2018.
+- Class I, which will consist of Travis C. Mickle, Ph.D. and Danny L. Thompson, and their term will expire at our first annual meeting of stockholders to be held after the completion of this offering; - n Class II, which will consist of Richard W. Pascoe and David S. Tierney, and their term will expire at our second annual meeting of stockholders to be held after the completion of this offering; and - Class III, which will consist of Matthew R. Plooster and Joseph B. Saluri, and their term will expire at our third annual meeting of stockholders to be held after the completion of this offering.

-Our amended and restated bylaws provide that the authorized number of directors may be changed only by resolution approved by a majority of our board of directors.
+Our amended and restated bylaws, which will become effective upon the closing of this offering, will provide that the authorized number of directors may be changed only by resolution approved by a majority of our board of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.